foliant-docs/foliantcontrib.confluence/README.md

 `parent_id`
 :   ID of the parent page under which the new one(s) should be created. *Only for not yet existing pages*.

+`parent_title`
+:   Another way to define parent of the page.
+Lower priority than `paren_di`.
+Title of the parent page under which the new one(s) should be created.
+Parent should exist under the space_key specified. *Only for not yet existing pages*.

 `notify_watchers`
 :   If `true` — watchers will be notified that the page has changed.
 Default: `false`